 The formula for magnesium intake is 6-8mg per kilogram of bodyweight.
 So if you are 160lbs, you divide it by 2.2 to get your weight in kilograms (72.72).
 If you multiply that by 6, it would be 436mg.
 For optimal absorption, you want to split the dose into two doses; one in the morning and one before bed.

 How to Choose the Right Type of Magnesium for You

 While I support seeking out whole foods for almost every nutrient, magnesium is one of the few that I recommend supplementing for everyone (you know why now).
 It is important to choose the right type of magnesium for your personal needs.
 The main magnesium to avoid is oxide because only 4% is absorbed.
 I have outlined below the best versions of each one and what they are used for.
 There is no ranking system; it is based on your needs.

 *Magnesium should be taken separately from bisphosphonate medications and caution should be taken with if taking potassium-sparing diuretics.
 It should be avoided with kidney disease and It may also be contraindicated with certain antibiotics as well.
 Talk with your doctor first.

-After extensive testing on myself and clients, I have found Magnesium malate/glycinate or straight malate to be one of the best forms of magnesium for muscle pain, sleep and stress.
+After extensive testing on myself and clients, I have found magnesium malate to be one of the best forms of magnesium for muscle pain, sleep and stress.

 If the mitochondria are depleted, muscles break down, and pain and fatigue appear.
 Magnesium is needed for mitochondrial function and relaxes the muscles, while malate helps creates ATP production through bypassing the need for sugar in the Kreb Cycle for ATP production.